jamesjharper/integra8/examples/README.md

 ```

 ### Timeout Accuracy
-The async runtime does not guarantee tasks are resumed immediately after an operation has completed.
+The async runtime does not guarantee tasks are resumed immediately after an async operation has been completed.
 This results in a degree of variability in test run times, which in turn limits the timeout resolution.
 As result, it is recommended to avoid using very short or very exact timeout durations as could lead to flaky test runs.